Teye: Teye Guitars

-When Teye showed a self-build guitar to his then manager Evert Wilbrink in Nashville, Wilbrink arranged an introduction to Les Paul, who deemed Teye's proto-type 'the closest to the ideal guitar I have in my head'.
-Wilbrink and Teye then established Teye Guitars as builder of electric guitars in 2006.
-Teye's love for adorned guitars stems from being a longtime Rolling Stone and Small Faces fan.
+When Teye showed a guitar that he had made to Les Paul, Paul deemed Teye's prototype 'the closest to the ideal guitar I have in my head'.
+Teye then established himself as builder of electric guitars in 2004.
+His love for adorned guitars stems from being a longtime Rolling Stones and Faces fan.
 They played guitars built by Tony Zemaitis, who built two guitars for Teye and subsequently Tony and he became friends.
-The La India and La Mora model got praised by magazines all over the world.
+Teye’s La India La Mora and La Perla models earned praise from magazines all over the world.
 His Electric Gypsy La Llama was praised by Guitar Player as a "dazzling piece of guitar artistry."
-An unusual feature on some of Teye's guitars is a "mood" knob, which to a Guitar Player reviewer sounded as a mid-cut control, and "exponentially" increased the number of tones available.
-Later in 2015 Teye introduced an even more versatile circuitry, the Mojo(TM).
-Summer 2016 Teye Guitars moved its operation to Nashville, TN.
-Players include Andy Summers of the Police; Cliff Williams of AC/DC; Zac Brown; Cade Foehner (American Idol); Bibi McGill (Beyoce, Pink); Ge Carlsberg and David Hollestelle (Wild Romance); Eric Saylors (Steepwater); Ben Thomas (Adele, Sam Smith); Johnny Depp; Joan Jett; Micki Free; Sasha Krivtsov (The Voice) and Unni Wilhelsen.
+An unusual feature on some of Teye's older guitars is a "mood" knob, which, to a Guitar Player reviewer, sounded as a mid-cut control (which it is not), and "exponentially" increased the number of tones available.
+Later in 2015, Teye introduced an even more versatile circuitry, the Mojo(TM).
+Summer 2016 Players include Andy Summers of the Police; Cliff Williams of AC/DC; Zac Brown; Cade Foehner (American Idol); Bibi McGill (Beyoncé, Pink); Ge Carlsberg and David Hollestelle (Wild Romance); Eric Saylors (The Steepwater Band); Ben Thomas (Adele, Sam Smith); Johnny Depp; Joan Jett and others.